 The top 30 securities by free-float market capitalization are included in the Underlying Index, subject to a 10% cap on each constituent.
 The Underlying Index is reconstituted quarterly.
-At each quarterly reconstitution, (a) a single constituent cannot exceed 10% of the Underlying Index and (b) if 45% of the Underlying Index consists of companies that are more than 5% of the Underlying Index, the individual weights of companies that are above 5% will be adjusted until 45% of the Underlying Index consists of companies that are less than 5%.
+At each quarterly reconstitution, (a) a single constituent cannot exceed 10% of the Underlying Index and (b) if 45% of the Underlying Index consists of companies that are more than 5% of the Underlying Index, the individual weights of companies that are above 5% will be adjusted until 45% of the Underlying Index consists of companies that are above 5% will be adjusted until 45% of the Underlying Index consists of companies that are above 5% will be adjusted until 45% of the Underlying Index consists of companies that are less than 5%.
 During this process, the weighting of companies below 5% of the Underlying Index also will be adjusted.
 In addition, to minimize turnover in the Underlying Index, new companies will not be added to the Underlying Index until they are ranked 25 or higher and existing constituents of the Underlying Index will not be removed until they are ranked below 35.
 A newly listed initial public offering ("IPO") may be added to the Underlying Index prior to the quarterly reconstitution if the three-day average market capitalization is greater than \$10 billion after the IPO starts trading on an exchange.